Charles Olivier de Saint-Georges de Vérac: Career

 After his recall Vérac remained for two years sous la remise ("on the backburner") before he was again given a diplomatic post, this time as ambassador to the Old Swiss Confederacy in 1789.
-But after the Flight to Varennes of king Louis XVI of France in June 1791 Vérac immediately handed in his resignation.
+But after the Flight to Varennes of king Louis XVI in June 1791 Vérac immediately handed in his resignation.
 He departed for Lindau.
 Later he resided for short periods at Venice, Florence and Regensburg.
 But after he had resigned he had been registered as an Émigré, which brought penalties of proscription with it.
 His worldly goods were confiscated and mostly sold off, or destroyed, his noble titles burned.